 The category of miscellaneous inorganic wastes in municipal solid waste (MSW) in this analysis includes soil, bits of concrete, and stones.
 For a complete list of other inorganic materials covered in this report, please see our A to Z directory.

 This web page is a brief summary of data specific to miscellaneous inorganic materials not covered in our other material-specific web pages.
-For more comprehensive information, see the 2015 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 Please see the EPA Methodology Document for further information on estimating the generation and management of miscellaneous inorganic wastes.

 The data below are from 1960 to 2017, relating to the total number of tons of miscellaneous inorganic wastes generated, recycled, composted, combusted with energy recovery and landfilled.

 |Combustion with Energy Recovery||-||10||50||490||680||670||680||780||790||790|